ProOracleSQL/space/readme.md

 How to Install
 --------------

+**Oracle Instructions:**

 1. Download and unzip oracle_create_space.sql.zip.
 2. CD into the directory with that file.
-3. Start SQL*Plus as a user who can either create another schema or load tables and data into their own schema.
+3. Start SQL\*Plus as a user who can either create another schema or load tables and data into their own schema.
 4. Either use your existing schema, or create a new one like this:

 		SQL> create user space identified by "enterPasswordHere#1" quota unlimited on users;

 5. Run these commands to install the tables and data.
 It should only take a minute.

 		SQL> alter session set current_schema = space;
 		SQL> @oracle_create_space.sql

 Schema Description
 ------------------

-TODO.

-For now, here's a simple text description of the tables, roughly ordered by their importance and their relationships.
+Below is a simple text description of the tables, roughly ordered by their importance and their relationships.

 	LAUNCH
 		LAUNCH_PAYLOAD_ORG